CQCL/hugr/specification/hugr.md

 A **Value** edge represents dataflow that happens at runtime - i.e. the source of the edge will, at runtime, produce a value that is consumed by the edge’s target.
-Value edges are from an outgoing **Port** of the source node, to an incoming **Port** of the target node; the port types of a node are described by its **Signature**.
+Value edges are from an outgoing **Port** of the source node, to an incoming **Port** of the target node.
+Every port has an associated type; the sequences of incoming and outgoing port types of a node constitute its **Signature**.
 Outgoing ports of kind `Value(ClassicType)` may have any number of edges leaving them (0 means *discard*), while those of `Value(LinearType)` must have exactly one.
 See [Linearity](#linearity).